What Is CPI Training?

-We’re going to take a closer look at what CPI is, the benefits of CPI techniques, and why we use it at the Lighthouse Autism Center.
+We’re going to take a closer look at what CPI is, the advantages of CPI techniques, and why we use them at the Lighthouse Autism Center.

 What is CPI?

-CPI is a strategy used for crisis prevention for a wide variety of people, including those with autism spectrum disorders.
-CPI can best be described as non-violent crisis intervention training designed to teach best practices for managing difficult situations and disruptive behaviors in children with autism.
-Behavior therapists or Registered Behavior Technicians (RBTs) learn how to identify at-risk individuals and use nonverbal and verbal techniques to defuse hostile behavior.
+CPI is actually an organization, the Crisis Prevention Institution.
+CPI teaches a strategy called Non-Violent Crisis Intervention.
+This strategy is used for crisis prevention for a wide variety of people, including those with autism spectrum disorders.
+Non-violent crisis intervention training is designed to teach best practices for managing difficult situations and disruptive behaviors.
+Behavior technicians or Registered Behavior Technicians (RBTs) learn how to identify at-risk individuals and use nonverbal and verbal techniques to defuse unsafe behavior.
 This type of training not only ensures the utmost safety of the children at our centers but also the safety of our staff.